 So, I’ve decided to help you narrow your options to the top 6 in terms of popularity and amazing features.
-Below is a quick appraisal of these eCommerce platforms:
+Below my personal list of the 6 best eCommerce platforms:

 Tobias Lutke and Scott Lack founded Shopify in 2006 to provide eCommerce store owners with an alternative to platforms that required them to build their websites from scratch.
 Now, when many people talk about eCommerce platforms, what they have in mind is Shopify.
 Businesses under the platform witness outstanding increases in online sales as Shopify boasts of more than half of its stores getting repeat purchases.
 So no wonder why it’s that popular.

 First, Shopify is a wise choice for you if you don’t have adequate technical experience.
 That’s because it provides you with everything you need to build an online store like a professional in no time.